doitintl/iris3/README.md

           use `export FLASK_ENV=development;export FLASK_RUN_PORT=8000;export FLASK_DEBUG=1;FLASK_APP=main.py python -m flask run`
         * In an interactive development environment, run `main.py`, first setting these environment variables.
 * For hands-on debugging
-    * Set the projects you want to use in  `config-dev.yaml`
     * Use `test_do_label` and `test_label_one` and `test_schedule` to trigger against your localhost dev-server, to label actual Cloud resources that you pre-deploy.
         * See the `test_...` files for instructions.